aliaksandrminsk/react-hooks-antd-task/README.md

 # React-Hooks-Antd Example

 This project is a currency converter.
 It shows how to use React Hooks along with [TypeScript](https://www.typescriptlang.org/) language.
-Ant Design is used for building user interface.
+The user interface is made by using Ant Design.
+React Testing Library is used for testing React components.

 To run the package.